jakartaee/jakarta.ee/content/learn/specification-guides/restful-web-services-explained.md

 headline: "Jakarta RESTful Web Services Explained"
 description: >-
   Jakarta REST is the solution for development of building Representational State Transfer web services on the Jakarta EE Platform.
-The specification is easy to learn, and it enables one to construct powerful REST APIs and it also includes APIs for working with web services as a client .
-As such, this specification is key to the development of microservices and cloud based applications, and it is part of the Jakarta EE Web Profile as well as the full platform.
 keywords: ["spec", "specification", "guide", "rest", "restful", "api", "web services", "http"]
 hide_page_title: true
 weight: 3
 ---

 Jakarta REST is the solution for development of building Representational State Transfer web services on the Jakarta EE Platform.
-The specification is easy to learn, and it enables one to construct powerful REST APIs and it also includes APIs for working with web services as a client .
+The specification is easy to learn, and it enables one to construct powerful REST APIs and it also includes APIs for working with web services as a client.
 As such, this specification is key to the development of microservices and cloud based applications, and it is part of the Jakarta EE Web Profile as well as the full platform.